heike/rwrks/06-r-shiny/Slides/02-ShinyStructure.md

 library(shiny)

 # Define UI for new application
-shinyUI(pageWithSidebar(
+shinyUI(fluidPage(

   # Application title
-  headerPanel("Title"),

-  sidebarPanel(),

-  mainPanel()
+  titlePanel("Title"),

+  sidebarLayout(
+      sidebarPanel(
+          # Inputs go here
+      ),

+      mainPanel(
+          # Outputs go here
+      )
+  )
 ))
 ```

 ui.R
 ========================================================
 - Defines the `shinyUI()` function, which contains elements that describe the HTML page
-- Typical applets are constructed using the `pageWithSidebar()` function, which creates a side bar generally used for input and a main panel used for output
+- Typical applets are constructed using the `sidebarLayout()` function, which creates a side bar generally used for input and a main panel used for output
 - Elements are hierarchical functions:
 components in the sidebar go into the `sidebarPanel()` function, separated by commas
 - Input variables are named in `ui.R` and then referenced in `server.R`